How to Cut a Release

 Stabilize the release

-- Fix spelling in the generated release notes as needed.
+- Fix spelling and add highlights in the generated release notes as needed (edit

 - Wait until at least 2 other maintainers have approved the release.